Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/connect-linux-vm.md

   - *Firewalls*: default;
   - *Volume size*: 10.

-For more information on creating and configuring these resources, see the following articles:
+For more information about creating and configuring these resources, see the following articles:
 [SSH Keys](https://docs.ventuscloud.eu/products/security/ssh-keys/)
 [Virtual Machines](https://docs.ventuscloud.eu/products/compute/virtual-machines/)